Updated June 9, 2023

 11. Writing an Incomplete Subject Line

 Whether you believe it or not, the Subject Line is one of the most crucial parts of any email.
 On this subject line, your receiver will make out what the message is all about.
-Therefore, it is important to write a complete and meaningful subject and then come to the rest of the body.
+Therefore, writing a complete and meaningful subject is important and then coming to the rest of the body.
 The inappropriate subject line shows your interest and email etiquette in conveying the message to the receiver.

 12. Beginning and Signing